John Maddox Prize

 The John Maddox Prize is an international prize administered by Sense about Science in partnership with Nature.
 One or two individuals are recognised annually by the Prize for their work promoting sound science and evidence despite hostility.
 The prize was started in 2012 in commemoration of John Maddox, former editor-in-chief of Nature, who was distinguished in his advancement of science for the public interest.
-His daughter, Bronwen Maddox, is the current patron of the Prize.
 Winners receive a monetary award and an announcement is published in Nature.
-As of 2023, Nature has withdrawn their funding for the prize.

 Recipients

-There have been 13 John Maddox Prize winners since its inception in 2012.

 2012

 In 2012, the John Maddox Prize was awarded to British psychiatrist Simon Wessely and Chinese science writer Shi-min Fang.
 Wessely was recognised for continuing his research on Myalgic Encaphalomyelitis/Chronic Fatigue Syndrome despite criticism from patient groups, and Fang was recognised for his work exposing pseudoscience and fraud as a popular science writer in China.
 There have been objections to Wessely being awarded the prize, however, due to concerns about his quality of research.